 AI and machine learning research in the U.S.

-computer engineering research productivity in the U.S. (tie)
+computer engineering research productivity in the U.S.

-ECE graduate program in the U.S.
+graduate computer engineering program in the U.S.

 Sources: U.S. News, NeurIPS Publication Index, Academic Analytics

 Direct admission to a research group allows PhD students to engage immediately with Duke ECE faculty members, working to cultivate the learning, thinking and problem-solving abilities needed to adapt, to develop and to exercise responsible leadership through times of rapid change.
 PhD research is fully funded, and our students also receive conference and travel support.